 It started lying on a mat doing heel slides, pelvic tilts and exercises that really didn’t look like fitness at all, until one day it did.

 I’m not a unicorn.
-I’ve seen this process help a lot of people, from uber beginners to super fit people trying to get back to their intense workouts without pain.
+I’ve seen this process help a lot of people, from uber beginners to super fit people trying to get back to their crazy workouts without pain.

 And if you’re where I was a few years ago and unable to do hard workouts yet, I created the beginner version of Hips Don’t Lie with you in mind.

 It’s a gentle + effective way to troubleshoot hurty hips, increase flexibility, reduce tension and build hip strength AND it’s been reviewed by a physical therapist, so you know it’s legit 😉